onjara/optic/README.md

 A powerful, highly extensible and easy to use logging framework for Deno.

 ## At a glance
-* Highly extensible - build your own streams, filters, obfuscators, monitors, formatters and more
+* Highly extensible - build your own streams, filters, transformers, monitors, formatters and more
 * Easy to use fluid interface
 * Log anything
 * Deferred log message resolution for greater performance
 * Filters - keep your logs clean
-* Obfuscators - hide sensitive data
+* Transformers - hide sensitive data, strip new lines, encode data, etc.
 * Monitors - watch your logs and take action

 ## Quick start